yamin8000/SpaceTradersKMP/README.md

-# SpaceTradersKMP
+# SpaceTraders_SDK

-SpaceTradersKMP is an API wrapper for SpaceTraders game in Kotlin Multiplatform.
+SpaceTraders_SDK is an API wrapper for SpaceTraders game in Android.

-## Preface

-This library is mainly intended to be used for Kotlin Multiplatform.

 ## Build Compatibility